 Two field trips, focused on data gathering, interviews and focus group have already occurred, with the Evidn team working alongside local leaders to capture the community voice and gain insights into local drivers and barriers to good health.
 This work will then inform the next stage, which is to co-design a suite of strategies and recommendations to support and enable the community to achieve the good health they seek.

-This innovative work is guided by the Building a Healthy Bundaberg Alliance, established last year and which is driven by a partnership between Health and Wellbeing Queensland, the Bundaberg Regional Council and the Department of Tourism, Innovation and Sport.
+This innovative work is guided by the Building a Healthy Bundaberg Alliance, established in 2020 and driven by a partnership between Health and Wellbeing Queensland, the Bundaberg Regional Council and the Department of Tourism, Innovation and Sport.
 Other key members of the Alliance include the Central Queensland, Wide Bay and Sunshine Coast PHN; Wide Bay HHS; Department of Education, key peak health NGOs (Heart Foundation, Diabetes Queensland); Central Queensland University; Bundaberg Fruit and Veg Growers, QCWA, PCYC, Reclink, Bundaberg Health Promotions Ltd, Raw Awakenings Community Sports and other local community organisations.

 This locally led initiative is a collaborative approach focused on healthy eating and physical activity and aims to contribute to achieving the Bundaberg Regional Council’s goal of reducing the region’s obesity rates below the national average by 2030.

 The Alliance is also interested in how this work could expand into measuring the economic effectiveness of the intervention over time— if lower obesity rates were achieved.